wechto/paper/README.md

   :curly_loop: [Minimax Weight and Q-Function Learning for Off-Policy Evaluation](http://proceedings.mlr.press/v119/uehara20a/uehara20a.pdf) :fire: :droplet:  ​ ​

+  Minimax Weight Learning (MWL); Minimax Q-Function Learning.
+Doubly Robust Extension and Sample Complexity of MWL & MQL.

+  :curly_loop: [Minimax Value Interval for Off-Policy Evaluation and Policy Optimization](https://arxiv.org/pdf/2002.02081.pdf) :+1: :fire: :volcano: :droplet:

+  we derive the minimax value intervals by slightly altering the derivation of two recent methods [1], one of “weight-learning” style (Sec.
+4.1) and one of “value-learning” style (Sec.
+4.2), and show that under certain conditions, they merge into a single unified value interval whose validity only relies on either Q or W being well-specified (Sec.
+4.3).

   :curly_loop: [PARAMETER-BASED VALUE FUNCTIONS](https://openreview.net/pdf?id=tV6oBfuyLTQ) :+1:  ​

   Parameter-Based Value Functions (PBVFs) whose inputs include the policy parameters.